CIA Trying To Destroy Trump Even Before He Is Sworn In, Glenn Greenwald Claims

 Whether you are for or against Trump, and accept — as most do — the conclusion of the spy agencies that Russia was behind the DNC and John Podesta email hacks, it is hardly unprecedented that intelligence information be put through a political filter.
 Given the controversy in the last few months, it’s also interesting to recall how President Obama mocked 2012 GOP presidential candidate Mitt Romney for warning about Russia’s intentions.

-In a lengthy investigative report, Politico claims that Ukraine government officials intervened to help Hillary Clinton get elected U.S. president.
+In a lengthy investigative report, Politico claims that Ukraine government officials intervened to help Hillary Clinton in the presidential election.

 “Donald Trump wasn’t the only presidential candidate whose campaign was boosted by officials of a former Soviet bloc country.
 Ukrainian government officials tried to help Hillary Clinton and undermine Trump by publicly questioning his fitness for office.
 They also disseminated documents implicating a top Trump aide in corruption and suggested they were investigating the matter, only to back away after the election.
 And they helped Clinton’s allies research damaging information on Trump and his advisers, a Politico investigation found.